maticnetwork/heimdall/staking/README.md

 where ,

 * `From` represents the address of the validator that initiated the `MsgSignerUpdate` transaction on heimdall.
-* `ID` means the id of the validator whose signer address is to be updated.
+* `ID` represents the id of the validator whose signer address is to be updated.
 * `NewSignerPubKey` is new public key of the validator.
 * `TxHash` is the hash of the signer update transaction on L1.
 * `LogIndex` is the index of the `SignerChange` log in the signer update transaction receipt.
 * `BlockNumber` is the L1 block number in which the signer update transaction was included.
-* `Nonce` is the nonce of all the staking related transactions performed from the validator's account.
+* `Nonce` is the the count representing all the staking related transactions performed from the validator's account.

 Upon broadcasting the message, it goes through `HandleMsgSignerUpdate` handler which checks the basic sanity of the data in the transaction.